Boardwalk

 Campus Safety

 • Familiarize yourself with the layout of the campus.
-Survey the campus while classes are in session and after dark to see that academic buildings, walkways, facilities, and parking lots are adequately secured and well-lighted.
+Survey the campus while classes are in session and after dark to see that academic buildings, walkways, facilities, and parking lots are adequately secured and well-lit.

-• Program your cell phone for Campus Security 863-453-0806.
+• Program your cellphone for Campus Security, 863-453-0806.

 • Share your class schedule with your parents and trusted friends and give them your telephone numbers.